HarrisonParrott: Creative partnerships

 HarrisonParrott also acts as a creative partner – including artistic planning, project management, marketing and sponsorship – for cultural institutions.
 These have included the London Chamber Orchestra, Shakespeare Birthplace Trust, Tiroler Festspiele Erl, Marvão International Music Festival, Estonian Festival Orchestra, Gothenburg Symphony and Le Balcon.
 Previous partnerships also include Harpa Hall (Reykjavik), Soundforms, Britten in Japan and Polska!
 Year.
 HarrisonParrott's relationship with Turkey goes back to the 1990s: in 2004, the company co-presented Şimdi Now – a festival of Turkish culture in Berlin, and in 2010 was consultant to La Saison de la Turquie, celebrating Turkish culture across France.

-Awards

-In 2015, HarrisonParrott executive chairman Jasper Parrott received the Association of British Orchestras/Rhinegold Artist Manager of the Year award '...in particular [for] HarrisonParrott's work both with the Philharmonia Orchestra on a complex tour of South America and with the London Chamber Orchestra, whose management has been brought in-house'.

 HarrisonParrott Foundation

 To mark HarrisonParrott's 50th anniversary, the company created the HarrisonParrott Foundation in April 2019.
 The Foundation's aim was to support and champion diversity and inclusivity within the arts and ’challenge the idea that ethnicity, gender, disability and social background are impediments'.

-The Foundation comprises two programmes: ‘Artists for Inclusivity’ and ‘Apprenticeship Scheme’.
-‘Artists for Inclusivity’ was created to organise workshops in schools near the HarrisonParrott London office, operating in partnership with the Tri-borough Music Hub.
-An initial series of educational workshops and performances featured three HarrisonParrott artists engaging with students, parents and music teachers in the West London area.

-The ‘Apprenticeship Scheme’ was set up to work alongside the London-based Creative Access organisation.
-The partnership supports diversity in the workforce, recruiting two participants each year to work across all the HarrisonParrott business areas.